Maximal $L^{q}$-regularity for the Laplacian on manifolds with edges: Introduction

-Recall that in UMD Banach spaces $R$-sectoriality characterizes maximal $L^{q}$-regularity, i.e. the well-posedness of the related abstract linear parabolic Cauchy's problem in the $L^{q}$-setting, and furthermore, allows us to obtain clasical solutuons for quasilinear parabolic problems, see Section 2.
+Recall that in UMD Banach spaces $R$-sectoriality characterizes maximal $L^{q}$-regularity, i.e. the well-posedness of the related abstract linear parabolic Cauchy's problem in the $L^{d}$-setting, $d\in(1,\infty)$, and furthermore, allows us to obtain classical solutions for quasilinear parabolic problems, see Section 2.
 In this direction, as an application, we consider the {\em porous medium equation} (PME for short) on $\mathbb{F}$, namely the following semilinear parabolic problem

 Here $(\cdot)'=\partial_{t}(\cdot)$, $m>0$ is a fixed parameter, $\mathcal{U}\times[0,T_{0}]\ni(\lambda,t)\mapsto f(\lambda,t)\in\mathbb{C}$ is holomorphic in $\lambda$ and Lipschitz in $t$, for some open neighborhood $\mathcal{U}$ of $\mathrm{Ran}(u_{0})\subseteq\mathbb{C}$ and some $T_{0}>0$, and $T\in(0,T_{0}]$.
 The evolution described by \eqref{PME1}-\eqref{PME2} can model heat transfer, fluid flow, or gas diffusion in porous media; it can also be regarded as a nonlinear version of the heat equation.